Empirical Bayes PCA in high dimensions: The EB-PCA method

-Thus $\bY^\top \bY$ takes the form of the spiked sample covariance model as introduced in \cite{johnstone2001distribution}, and our results pertain also to estimating the spike eigenvectors of $\Sigma$ in this model.

-In the spiked covariance model, it would be reasonable to consider a version of EB-PCA that fixes $\bar{\pi}_*=\cN(0,\Id)$ and only seeks to estimate $\pi_*$, and performs Bayesian estimation of $\bV$ but not of $\bU$.
-We will focus instead on the more general scenario in which both $\bU$ and $\bV$ may have non-Gaussian structure, and describe EB-PCA for estimating both matrices. \end{remark}
+Thus $\bY^\top \bY$ follows the spiked covariance model introduced in \cite{johnstone2001distribution}, and our results pertain also to estimating the spike eigenvectors of $\Sigma$.
+In this model, it would be reasonable to consider a version of EB-PCA that fixes $\bar{\pi}_*=\cN(0,\Id)$, only estimates $\pi_*$, and performs Bayesian estimation of $\bV$ but not of $\bU$.
+We will focus instead on the more general scenario where both $\bU$ and $\bV$ may have non-Gaussian structure, and describe EB-PCA for estimating both matrices. \end{remark}